Sevodric/rgs/README.md

 ### Third phase

+> Replacement level  fertility is said to have been reached when NRR=1.0

 In this phase, I tried to implement the net reproduction rate of each generation compared to the one that follows.
 With my understanding, I hesitated: should I keep the possibility for couples to have no offsprings?
 I came to the following
 conclusion:

-*The simulation doesn't take into account any kind of mortality and the NRR assumes that surviving daughters will have offsprings.
-Female mortality before childbearing years is kind of simulated by the fact that some couples can have 0 offsprings.*
+The simulation doesn't take into account any kind of mortality and the NRR assumes that surviving daughters will have offsprings.
+Female mortality before childbearing years is kind of simulated by the fact that some couples can have 0 offsprings.

-> Replacement level  fertility is said to have been reached when NRR=1.0

-The NRR is now in the place,I want to test multiple parameters in a proper way.
-I might automate this later.
+*Mass data analysis pending...*

 **[COMING SOON]**